idiap/facereclib/README.rst

 Installation
 ------------

-We proudly present the first version of the FaceRecLib on pypi.
-To download the FaceRecLib, please go to http://pypi.python.org/pypi/facereclib, click on the download button and extract the .zip file to a folder of your choice.
+To download the FaceRecLib, please go to http://pypi.python.org/pypi/facereclib, click on the **download** button and extract the .zip file to a folder of your choice.

 The FaceRecLib is a satellite package of the free signal processing and machine learning library Bob_, and some of its algorithms rely on the `CSU Face Recognition Resources`_.
 These two dependencies have to be downloaded manually, as explained in the following.